veroglez/SlackBot/README.md

 In the index.js file there is a variable called 'autoBot'.

-If autobot = false, the bot is initialized in the Slack chat with the message 'bottis start'.
+If autoBot = false, the bot is initialized in the Slack chat with the message 'bottis start'.
 In this moment the bot starts to count the persons who their reaction will be ':+1:'.
 The bot stops to count with the message 'bottis stop' and it will create the group to do the reservation.
 Each group has a leader, so finally the users subscribed to the list and its leader are shown in the chat.

-On the other hand, the bot can be initialized automatically in a certain time/date with autobot = true.
+On the other hand, the bot can be initialized automatically in a certain time/date with autoBot = true (with the npm package node-schedule).
 In index.js there are two variables, timeToStart and timeToStart.
 Both of them are objects whose keys are the hour, minutes and day of week to init the count.

 ## Running the tests